7 mins read

 Integrating Learning into Craft Time

 To maximize the educational value, you can easily tie crafts to other subjects.
 For instance, a craft about the solar system teaches science, while creating puppets for a story supports literacy.
 Furthermore, discussing the colors and materials used builds vocabulary.
-Always emphasize the process over the perfect product; the goal is exploration and enjoyment.

 Safety and Clean-Up Tips